l294265421/ASOTE/README.md

 In the third sentence, the negative sentiment toward the aspect term “food” isexpressed without an annotatable opinion.

 A few models have been proposed to extract opinion triplets from sentences.
 However, these models were only evaluated on the ASTE task  and we will evaluate their performances on the ASOTE task.
 - [Position-Aware Tagging for Aspect Sentiment Triplet Extraction](https://arxiv.org/pdf/2010.02609.pdf).
 Lu Xu, Hao Li, Wei Lu, Lidong Bing.
-In EMNLP, 2020. [code & data](https://github.com/xuuuluuu/Position-Aware-Tagging-for-ASTE)
+In EMNLP, 2020. [original_repository](https://github.com/xuuuluuu/Position-Aware-Tagging-for-ASTE)
 - [Grid Tagging Scheme for Aspect-oriented Fine-grained Opinion Extraction](https://arxiv.org/pdf/2010.04640.pdf).
 Zhen Wu, Chengcan Ying, Fei Zhao, Zhifang Fan, Xinyu Dai, Rui Xia.
-In Findings of EMNLP, 2020. [code & data](https://github.com/NJUNLP/GTS)
+In Findings of EMNLP, 2020. [original_repository](https://github.com/NJUNLP/GTS) [GTS_on_ASOTE](https://github.com/l294265421/GTS-ASOTE)
 - [A Multi-task Learning Framework for Opinion Triplet Extraction](https://arxiv.org/abs/2010.01512).
 Chen Zhang, Qiuchi Li, Dawei Song, Benyou Wang.
-In Findings of EMNLP, 2020. [code & data](https://github.com/GeneZC/OTE-MTL)
+In Findings of EMNLP, 2020. [original_repository](https://github.com/GeneZC/OTE-MTL) [OTE-MTL_on_ASOTE](https://github.com/l294265421/OTE-MTL-ASOTE)
 - more models...

 # Data